yuvallanger/matplotlib/doc/devel/coding_guide.rst

 toolkit.
 If you include code, make sure you include a copy of that code's license in the license directory if the code's license requires you to distribute the license with it.
-Non-BSD compatible licenses are acceptable in matplotlib toolkits (eg basemap), but make sure you clearly state the licenses you are using.
+Non-BSD compatible licenses are acceptable in matplotlib toolkits (e.g. basemap), but make sure you clearly state the licenses you are using.

 Why BSD compatible?